From picking an area to deciding what features are important, to touring, here are the top things to evaluate before renting an apartment.

 There are a couple of simple guidelines to help you determine a realistic rental budget.
 One recommends allocating 50% of your take-home income to essential expenses, such as rent, phone, insurance, utilities and food, 20% percent to financial expenses and goals like debt payments, savings, and investments, and 30% to day-to-day spending on things like travel, movies, shopping, eating out at restaurants.

-4. Do a Quick Scan of the Rental Market
+4. Scan the Rental Market

-Now you want to find out what’s available, where it is and how much it costs.
+Now you want to find out what’s available, where it is, and how much it costs.
 To do so, pick up a local rental guide or search for apartment websites online.
 Put together a list of apartments that offer everything on your checklist.

 5. Perform a Reality Check